Taiwan–European Union relations

-Taiwan–European Union relations refers to the international relations between Taiwan (officially known as the Republic of China), and the European Union (EU).
+Taiwan–European Union relations are the international relations between Taiwan (officially the Republic of China) and the European Union (EU), which are informed by their shared democratic tradition and close high-tech economic ties.
+The EU manages the European Economic and Trade Office in Taiwan, while the ROC operates the Taipei Representative Office in the EU and Belgium in Brussels.
+All EU member states recognize the People's Republic of China (PRC) as the sole sovereign state under the name 'China'.

-Both the EU and Taiwan (ROC) are informed by their shared democratic tradition and close high-tech economic ties.
-While historically economic relations have been significant, they were often overshadowed by the EU's relations with larger trading partners like Japan and the US.
+While historically economic relations have been significant, they were often overshadowed by the EU's relations with larger trading partners like Japan and the United States.
 More recently, relations with Taiwan have been overshadowed by economic opportunities in China.

-The EU manages the European Economic and Trade Office in Taiwan, while the ROC operates the Taipei Representative Office in the EU and Belgium in Brussels.
+In the early 2020s, Taiwan-Europe relations have reached a new momentum, with the volume of engagement increasing fivefold, driven largely by countries like Germany, France, Czechia, Lithiuania, and Poland.

 History

-Prior to the existence of the European Community, many European states had relations with the Ming dynasty as early as the 16th century.
-The most important relationship connected China with France and Germany.
-Many states had diplomatic relations with the Empire of Japan which held Taiwan from 1895 to 1945.

-Relations are complicated by the fact that, pursuant to the One-China policy, all EU member states recognize the People's Republic of China (PRC) as the sole sovereign state under the name 'China'.

 2000s

-In 2001, the EU Commission referred Taiwan as a "separate customs territory, but not as a sovereign state", highlighting the role of Taiwan as autonomous economic entity for the purposes of the establishment of relations with the European Union.
+In 2001, the European Commission referred Taiwan as a "separate customs territory, but not as a sovereign state", highlighting the role of Taiwan as autonomous economic entity for the purposes of the establishment of relations with the European Union.

 In 2009 there were more than 30,000 Taiwanese students studying in Europe.
 Also in 2009 the EU opened a European Union Centre in Taiwan.